 Data Type

 Select a data type for the atomic metric.
-The options include string, bigint, double, datetime, timestamp, decimal, Text (varchar, Char), Numeric (int, smallint, tinyint, float), Date Time (date), Other (boolean, binary).
+Options include string, bigint, double, datetime, timestamp, decimal, Text (varchar, char), Numeric (int, smallint, tinyint, float), Date/Time (date), and Other (boolean, binary).

-Enter the metric caliber, which is a natural language description of the definition and processing logic of the metric to help business personnel understand the metric processing logic.
+Enter the business definition.
+This is a natural language description of the metric's definition and processing logic.
+It helps business users understand how the metric is processed.
 For example:

-Total orders: the total number of valid orders in a store, excluding abnormal and incomplete orders.
-The metric caliber cannot exceed 1,000 characters.Description
+Total orders: The total number of valid orders for an outlet, excluding abnormal and incomplete orders.
+The business definition cannot exceed 1,000 characters.Description

 Enter a brief description of the atomic metric.
 The description cannot exceed 1,000 characters.